 - Heat oil in an oven-safe skillet and add vegetables plus a pinch of salt and pepper.
 Saute until vegetables are soft.

 - While vegetables are sauteing, beat eggs, heavy cream and parmesan cheese in a separate bowl.

 - When vegetables are soft, add the egg mixture plus another pinch of salt and pepper to the oven-safe skillet.

-- Place oven in skillet.
+- Place skillet in oven.

 - After about 5-6 minutes, rotate the skillet and bake for another 5-6 minutes.

 - The consistency should be fluffy and bouncy when pushed down with a fork or spatula, and appear to have slightly browned edges.